Eirinintz/Public-library-internship-Sparta/week-02/week-02-report.md

 #### (Preparation for Excel Import Into Database)

-This README explains step-by-step how to correctly connect Django to PostgreSQL and prepare your project for Excel data import.
-Everything here follows the correct sequence ✔️.

 #### 1️⃣ Install PostgreSQL Driver

 In the same terminal where your `manage.py` file is located, run: